Enhancing Large Vision Language Models with Self-Training on Image Comprehension: Related Work

-\paragraph{Alignment fine-tuning.} Subsequent to supervised fine-tuning (SFT), alignment fine-tuning has emerged as a prominent approach to further enhance the performance of LLMs by aligning them with human preferences~\citep{ouyang2022training,casper2023open}.
+\textbf{Alignment fine-tuning.} Subsequent to supervised fine-tuning (SFT), alignment fine-tuning has emerged as a prominent approach to further enhance the performance of LLMs by aligning them with human preferences~\citep{ouyang2022training,casper2023open}.
 Early efforts utilized on-policy reinforcement learning (RL) methods, such as proximal policy optimization (PPO)~\citep{schulman2017proximal}, to train a reward model based on preference data~\citep{bai2022training,touvron2023llama}.
 With the notable introduction of direct policy optimization (DPO)~\citep{rafailov2023direct}, a new line of research emphasizes direct learning from human preferences without relying on an explicit reward model~\citep{zhao2023slic,azar2024general,ethayarajh2024kto,zheng2024weak}.
-Another prominent direction is iterative preference fine-tuning, which has proven effective in enhancing model performance by repeatedly optimizing on newly generated preference pairs in each iteration~\citep{adolphs2023cringe,xu2023some,xiong2023gibbs,pang2024iterative}.
+Based on DPO, a line of research focus on iterative fine-tuning that repeatedly optimizes on newly generated preference pairs in each iteration~\citep{adolphs2023cringe,xu2023some,xiong2023gibbs,pang2024iterative}.
 While substantial research has focused on alignment fine-tuning for LLMs, efforts to adapt these techniques for LVLMs have been significantly limited.
 Initial attempts involve constructing preference datasets using human-labeled data~\citep{sun2023aligning} or GPT-4 generations for fine-tuning with a DPO loss~\citep{zhou2024aligning}.

-\paragraph{Self-improving language models.} High-quality data, including human-crafted and advanced AI generated content, has been demonstrated to significantly enhance the performance of LLMs on various tasks~\citep{josifoski2023exploiting,alpaca,vicuna2023,li2023textbooks}.
-Although, acquiring such high-quality data is often prohibitively expensive.
-To circumvent the costs associated with obtaining human-annotated or expertly curated data, researchers have shifted their focus to leveraging data generated by the target model itself, exploring ways of self-improvement~\citep{chen2024self,yuan2024self,franken2024self,rosset2024direct}.
-Recent studies have also emphasized the rephrasing capabilities of LLMs, which either enhance their own response quality~\citep{deng2023rephrase,prasad2023rephrase} or augment synthetic data for self-supervised fine-tuning~\citep{kim2023solar}.
-To the best of our knowledge, our work is the first to explore the potential for self-improvement in LVLMs, specifically focusing on the vision modality and emphasizing the self-improvement of image comprehension capabilities.
+Concurrent works~\citep{pi2024strengthening,zhou2024aligning} begin to focus on generating preference dataset of LVLMs, while our method distinguishes itself with the unique preference prompt set.